ModSim-Steve/IDS_6819_Moore/README.md

 ### Hardware Requirements

 For optimal performance, a CUDA-capable NVIDIA GPU is recommended.

 Minimum 8GB RAM, 16GB or more recommended for larger simulations.
-Multi-core CPU for parallel processing of agent actions.

 ### Software Requirements